enSili-co/appkiller/README.md

 </p>
 <h1 align=center>AppKiller for Mac</h1>
 <p align=center>
-  Tired of getting stuck with open apps<br>and not knowing how to get rid of them?
-Kill them all at once, easily!<br><br>On your Mac.
+  Tired of getting stuck with open apps<br>and not knowing how to get rid of them?<br><br>Kill them all at once.
 Just like that.
 </p>